 Do you have a charge for consultations?

 One time consultation fees vary by specialty, some specialists offer free consultations and others charge a modest fee.
-In all cases, if you proceed with surgery the consult fee will be applied towards the cost of your procedure.
+If you proceed with surgery, the consult fee may be applied towards the cost of surgery depending on your specialist and type of procedure.

 How long are consultations?
 How soon after the consultation can I have the surgery?